 What exactly IS a call-to-action, first of all?
 The CTA is a device that leads people in a certain direction.
 If the goal of your campaign is to have someone email you, then that’s how you set up the CTA.
 If the desired outcome is to get someone to download a piece of software, or purchase your product, then the CTA must be geared towards that.

-A generalisation in this case is not going to do.
-By way of explanation into what a CTA is, and what makes a good CTA, consider these two examples from ‘out there’
+do.
+By way of explanation into what a CTA is, and what makes a good

-Skype does a great job of this.
+CTA, consider these two examples from ‘out there’Skype does a great job of this.
 Minimalist design, no clutter, CTA button well highlighted.
 Go Premium.
 That’s it, no bells, no whistles.
 Says what it is, in a nutshell.

 This one has four arrows pointing at the CTA; the reader has clear directions on where to go next.
 Again, no clutter, nice and simple, easy-peasy, just click here.